What do head lice look like?

 Head lice are grey (translucent), brown or black, or sometimes even red (if they have recently fed).
 Adult head lice are small, only 2-3 mm long and translucent.
 Their feet have claws so they can easily grasp the hair.
 Nymphs resemble adults but they are smaller and lighter in colour.
 The smallest nymphs are 1 mm long.

 The eggs are 0.3 x 0.8 mm and they attach firmly to the hair strands.
 They are yellowish and translucent before hatching and paper-like white afterwards.
 Each egg has a lid that falls off during hatching and empty eggs are purer white.
 Eggs that are killed with insecticides keep their lid and become brown when their content dries.
 Eggs are visible with the naked eye but a magnifying glass is needed to see details.
+Dead or empty eggs can be present at hear strands even though all lice have been removed.
+It is not necessary to remove these eggs.

 Head lice need human blood to survive, and therefore live only on humans.
 Animals have other species of lice that do not live on humans.
 Head lice suck blood at least five times a day.
 They do not transmit germs or viruses.